platformatic/platformatic/docs/reference/db/migrations.md

 # Migrations

-Platformatic DB is already set up to run migrations for you when it starts.
 It uses [Postgrator](https://www.npmjs.com/package/postgrator) under the hood to run migrations.
 Please refer to the [Postgrator documentation](https://github.com/rickbergfalk/postgrator) for guidance on writing migration files.

 In brief, you should create a file structure like this